Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 Pecan Sandies or Snowball Cookies, also called Mexican Wedding Cookies, covered in powdered sugar, stacked on plate

 Roll again.
 Then, I like to roll or dust them again in the confectioner’s sugar once they have completely cooled and right before serving.
-It makes them look like they are covered in newly fallen snow!
-(Maybe that’s why Sam called them snow cookies!)
+It makes them look like they are covered in newly fallen snow and makes the Snowball Cookies name perfect for these!

 Storage Tips

+To store.
 These cookies are excellent to make ahead, especially throughout the holidays.
-Simply prepare the cookies as instructed and then store them in an airtight container for up to a week.
+Prepare the cookies as instructed and store them in an airtight container for up to a week.

 Snowball Cookie being rolled in bowl of powdered sugar